kudae3/kudae3/README.md

 ###

-<p align="left">My name is Kudae Sithu, and I'm a passionate web developer based in Myanmar.</p>
+<p align="left">My name is Kudae Sithu, and I'm a web developer based in Myanmar.</p>

 ###